nsauzede/.ut/README.md

 Some optional tools are provided, to accelerate the TDD-loop approach: red-green-refactor steps.

 1) a `Makefile` is provided to automatically clean/build/test all C/C++ adequate test files
-2) a `watch.sh` shell scripts constinuously monitors file-system changes and re-run modified tests
+2) a `watch.sh` shell script constinuously monitors file-system changes and re-run modified tests
 3) an `ut` shell script abstracts these `clean`, `test`, `watch`, ... commands.
 See `ut --help`
 4) `ut` supports Bash auto-completion; register it in `.bashrc` like so: `[ -x ~/ut_/ut ] && . ~/ut_/ut`
 (just adapt to where you did install the `ut_` repo on your system)